Filipunder10/url_shortener/README.md

 ```

 ## Running
-Finally, build and run the application with:
+Build and run the application with:
 ```bash
 dotnet build
 dotnet run
 ```

+Finally, access the web app at https://localhost:7034